 ‘… I am not entirely certain why I am able to do this but I am certain that this is what I do.
 I have the capacity to see people deeply.
 And I am able to elicit and capture on film the experience of inner worlds.
+A place of inner knowing.
 It seems important because this is where truth lies.
 And with truth comes clarity.
 And with clarity comes vast possibility.
+And understanding.
 This is what I do.
 For the courageous, its application is far reaching.’
 NIC

-Get all the New Film Portraits.
+Get all the New Film Portraits and Access to Exclusive Films and Content.
 Email + GO.

 Living through the protracted experience of dispossession, Jeff Mitchell alongside others has seen a way through the pain of generations.
 Some in the Klamath Basin have a collective realization that when one truly knows another there is the vast possibility to transform everything.

 In the search for the 'Soul of America' I know the voice that will point us there has a very particular tone.
 Such tone comes from a place beyond the opinion of right and wrong.
 From presence without need to convince.
 Michael spoke with this tone.
 Might we find the courage to be a little kinder in the absence of tragedy.